Special Research Fund - Doctoral Scholarships for Candidates from Developing Countries

 Before applying students need to find a professor from Ghent University who is willing to act as the supervisor ('promoter') of their doctoral research and who agrees to support their application.
 The best way to do this is by browsing the list of faculties and research topics available on our research directory.

-- Students are obliged to divide the scholarship into minimum 2 different research stays in Ghent and need to return at least once to their home university for 1 long research stay (approx. 1 year) in between (=‘sandwich- schedule’).
+- Students are obliged to divide the scholarship into minimum 2 different research stays in Ghent (North) and need to return at least once to their home university (South) in between (=‘sandwich- schedule’)

 - Due to all practical arrangements (visa, housing, contract, …) students are advised to stay for long periods in Ghent (e.g. 1 year).

-- This scholarship call does not intend to support students who plan only 1 research stay in Ghent.
-Students who have already started their PhD and will be in the final phase of their PhD are advised to read the call for finalizing PhD grants.
+- This scholarship call does not intend to support students who plan only 1 research stay in Ghent or intent to finalize their Phd in Ghent.

 Who can apply?